 - Match contemporary décor with black, silver and white glass mosaic pieces.
 Go natural with feathers, dried seedpods, faux leaves or flowers, miniature faux bird nests or pretty pebbles.

 If you can attach it to the mirror with glue, you can use it.

 02 of 05

 Looking for a unique and inexpensive way to light up your bedroom?
 Then why not make this doily lampshade?
-Not only is it beautiful, it also throws fascinating shadows and patterns onto the walls.
+Not only is it beautiful, but it also throws fascinating shadows and patterns onto the walls.
 You can read the full directions at Emmmy Lizzzy, but basically, all you need to do is cover a large balloon or beach ball with glue-stiffened doilies (dye them your favorite color beforehand, if you’d like), let them dry completely, pop the balloon and then insert a light kit.
-Voila, you have a lovely... light fixture to hang in your room!
-You will, of course, need to use a bulb that remains cool during use, such as a LED or CFL bulb – definitely NOT an incandescent bulb, which becomes very hot.
+Voila, you have a lovely light fixture to hang in your room!
+You will, of course, need to use a bulb that remains cool during use, such as a LED or CFL bulb — definitely NOT an incandescent bulb, which becomes very hot.

 If doilies aren’t your thing, you could substitute any sheer fabric or open-weave fabric in their place.
 Think of embroidered hankies or vintage tablecloths, burlap or silk.

 03 of 05